 5. Heat remaining olive oil over medium heat in the large, currently empty, pot.
 Sautee the minced garlic for just 1-2 minutes to release its flavors.

 6. Return the pasta to the pot and add the roasted vegetables to the mix.
 You might choose to add one additional Tablespoon olive oil here and that is just fine.
-Fold in 1/2 cup of fresh grated parmesan and leave the rest for topping individual servings.
+Use a rotary cheese grater to quickly shred the parmesan.
+Fold in 1/2 cup of parmesan and leave the rest for topping individual servings.

 Makes 10 servings.